-The County has a diverse business base and population.
-The County has a major pharmaceutical company in Merck/Schering-Plough and a major port facility with a variety of companies that provide a significant number of jobs in a variety of fields including warehousing, shipping, trucking, rail, air cargo, and related businesses, such as, aviation support and associated maintenance.
+The County of Union has a diverse business base and population.
+The County has a major pharmaceutical company in Merck/Schering-Plough and a major port (Port of Elizabeth and Newark) facility with a variety of companies that provide a significant number of jobs in a variety of fields including warehousing, shipping, trucking, rail, air cargo, and related businesses, such as, aviation support and associated maintenance.
 Other major businesses include warehousing, light industrial, and commercial.
 Major employers in the County also include medical facilities, government, and higher education facilities.

 The business with the most employees in the County is Merck/Schering-Plough with around 10,000 employees in various labs and offices throughout various branches in Kenilworth, Union, Rahway, and Summit.
-However, due to the merger, the Union facility is scheduled to be closed and the Kenilworth facility will be restructured for laboratory functions.
-Other major employers in the County include Alcatel-Lucent in New Providence, BOC Cryoplant in New Providence, Guest Packaging Inc., in Rahway, Linde, Inc. in New Providence, Maher Terminals in Elizabeth, NEMF in Elizabeth, USI, Services Group in Springfield, as well as, Overlook Hospital in Summit, Trinitas Hospital in Elizabeth, Children's Specialized Hospital in Mountainside, Kean University in Union, and Union County College in Cranford, Elizabeth and Plainfield.
+However, due to the merger of the two pharmaceutical giants, the Union facility is scheduled to be closed and the Kenilworth facility will be restructured for laboratory functions.
+Other major employers in the County include Alcatel-Lucent in New Providence, Guest Packaging, Inc. in Rahway, Maher Terminals in Elizabeth, NEMF in Elizabeth, USI, Services Group in Springfield, as well as, Overlook Hospital in Summit, Trinitas Hospital in Elizabeth, Children's Hospital in Mountainside, Kean University in Union, and Union County College in Cranford, Elizabeth and Plainfield.